-The spike in adoption, a 270% increase according to Gartner, can cause a reduction in employment.
-According to a 2019 Brookings Institute study, 25% of all U.S. employment (36 million jobs) is marked as highly susceptible to bear the brunt of automation, causing a significant decrease for human labour.
+According to Gartner, the spike in adoption, a 270% increase, can cause a reduction in employment.
+According to a 2019 Brookings Institute study, 25% of all U.S. employment (36 million jobs) is marked as highly susceptible to bear the brunt of automation, causing a significant decrease in human labour.

 Considering the global shift toward AI-based solutions across industries, some of that employment reduction seems inevitable in the coming decades.
 But does the same fate await real estate agents?

-Before answering that question, let’s look at the current adoption of technology in commercial real estate (CRE).
+Before answering that question, let’s look at the current technology adoption in commercial real estate (CRE).